FeixueQin/NFLDepthCharts/README.md

 - EntityFramework
 - Xunit, Moq

+## Project Reference
+Using a hybrid Clean Architecture
+- Web.proj references to Application.proj
+- Infrastructure.proj references to Application.proj
+- Application.proj reference to Infrastructure.proj

 ## How it works
 - Pull down the code from Github
 - Run command to install packages